 LustrumDiscovery of a rich seam of untapped hours on the frozen slopes of the Mother of Mountains boomed this mining town.
 It didn't last.
 Far from where the dreadnoughts dare to tread, this is the Tacketies' stronghold.

-- Boom Town: Still just about, but on its way to being a Dying Town.
+- Boom Town: Still just about, but on its way to being a Dying Town as the claims slowly run dry.

 - Floating Continent: When your location is called "The Mother of Mountains" it's as close as it gets to a full-sized continent.